 HTA is dedicated to the medical office sector, which allows the company to create dedicated, long-term relationships with healthcare systems, academic medical centers and teaching hospitals, key physician groups, developers and other industry participants in this space.
 The portfolio consists of medical office properties that will continue to be core-critical real estate to the delivery of healthcare as demand grows and as the integration of the macroeconomic tailwinds shape the delivery of care.

-HTA’s business strategy is underlined by establishing critical mass in key markets where HTA’s institutional property management and in-house leasing platform can generate scale, maximize expense efficiencies, and build lasting tenant relationships.
+HTA’s business strategy is underlined by establishing critical mass in key markets where HTA’s institutional property management and in-house leasing platform can generate scale, maximize expense efficiencies and build lasting tenant relationships.
 To meet the specialized needs of healthcare providers, HTA has developed one of the industry’s most comprehensive asset management platforms that includes dedicated professionals in property management, leasing, engineering, accounting, construction and facilities management.
-Approximately 22.3 million square feet of space is currently managed by HTA’s national platform which is directed from HTA’s corporate headquarters in Scottsdale, Arizona and executed through several regional offices across 33 states.
+Over 24 million square feet of space is currently managed by HTA’s national platform which is directed from HTA’s corporate headquarters in Scottsdale, Arizona and executed through several regional offices across 33 states.

 At the same time, technological advances are pushing healthcare into more cost efficient and integrated outpatient settings.
 As a result, hospitals are reevaluating their business models to capture gains in efficiency.
 This push is driving medical procedures and other healthcare delivery, which has historically been conducted at a hospital, into outpatient settings via medical offices.
 Similarly, physicians and health systems are grouping together to increase their overhead efficiency and invest in new technology.
 Healthcare is increasingly being provided in part by nurses, physician assistants, and allied health providers – a key reason that healthcare is expected to be the fastest growing employment sector of this decade.